K-96 (Kansas highway): History

 In a May 3, 1995 resolution, it was approved to move US-400 and K-96 to a new alignment between northwest of Fredonia and Neodesha, at that time the overlap with K-47 was removed.
 In a December 3, 1998 resolution, it was approved to truncate K-96 to end at US-400 by Wichita.

 By 1996, the roadway had been widened to a four-lane expressway, and the symbolic warning signs near Yoder were not retained, as the signs did not comply with the Manual on Uniform Traffic Control Devices at the time.
 An interchange was built at Yoder Road; however, carriage traffic still crossed the roadway at-grade.
 In September 2000, a minivan heading home from the Kansas State Fair struck a carriage, killing the elderly occupants and their horses.
-The driver of the van could not see the carriage in time to avoid the accident, and was cleared of wrongdoing.
-The Kansas Department of Transportation received bad publicity in the wake of the accident because of the removal of the carriage warning signs.
+The driver of the van claimed they could not see the carriage in time to avoid the crash, and was cleared of wrongdoing.
+The Kansas Department of Transportation received bad publicity in the wake of the crash because of the removal of the carriage warning signs.
 Despite the non-compliance with the MUTCD, new symbolic signs were installed along the roadway in 2001.
 The expressway segment of K-96 has been posted with a speed limit of 65 mi/h since the repeal of the national speed limit.
-This has also been a contention in accidents along this stretch, and some state legislators have attempted to write legislation to lower the speed limit along this stretch.
+This has also been a contention in crashes along this stretch, and some state legislators have attempted to write legislation to lower the speed limit along this stretch.